hinsoned/Active_Recall_Pro/README.md

 6. Learn about README file standards and update this file.
 7. Add Flashcards list page.
 Just display both sides of all cards sequentially.
     - Add card list and card create route in views.py (this is one page)
+    - Add card create on this page as well
+    - This will eventually hold a list of decks instead of cards (see step 10)
-8. Update home now that it does not have card create
+8. Update home now that it does not have card list (will still have card create)
     - Display greeting to user
     - Display total number of cards
     - Display most recently added card?
     - Graph of cards studied in last month?
 9. Enable Images in flashcards
 10. Enable flashcards to be organized in to decks
+    - Adjust list page to list decks instead of cards
 11. Create and admin area: All users, decks, stats are visible
 12. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
 13. Improve Bootstrap UI
+    - Make Nav bar visible
+    - Pick a color scheme
+    - Create and add a logo?
+    - Set fixed minimum size for study page card
 14. Add light mode (assuming dark mode is the default)
     - add dark mode toggle?
 15. Add heat Map feature
+16. Add Google authentication as an option? (https://www.youtube.com/watch?v=n4e3Cy2Tq3Q)
+    - Creating a user account without Google must still be an option
-16. Add collaborative/public decks
+17. Add collaborative/public decks
-17. Add Deck copy feature: Cards will be visible before copy and download.
+18. Add Deck copy feature: Cards will be visible before copy and download.
-18. Host on AWS (or some similar could service)
+19. Host on AWS (or some similar could service)
-19. Add deck branch feature
+20. Add deck branch feature
-20. Add school specific feature.
+21. Add school specific feature.
 Decks can be made for certain classes at specific schools with both topic view and time view for the decks.
-21. Create desktop app (99designs??)
+22. Create desktop app (99designs??)
-22. Create mobile app (99designs??)
+23. Create mobile app (99designs??)

 ## RELEVANT TUTORIALS:
 1. To follow for creation of a notes App.
 Includes information on file structure, use of Flask,  and SQL integration https://www.youtube.com/watch?v=dam0GPOAvVI